Advanced-App-Dev-and-Deploy/Pong-OOP-Abstract-Classes/Abstract Class Lessons/08 FINAL Class/02 FINAL Classes Encapsulated Variables/ReadMe.txt

 - Point to Circle (1 encapuslated variable, must be public for Ellipse)
   - Circle to Ellipse (using 1 public variable, 1 private encapulated variable)
 - Point to Square to Rectangle (similar to circle and ellipse)

+Question for Debate:
+- Mathematically, the definitions of circle and ellipse are based on two lines
+- is it possible to extend Shape to Point to Line to Ellipse to Circle
+- is it possible to extend Shape to Point to Line to Ellipse to Circle